Gulrugar/DrewsFlowerShop/README.md

 ### Collection Page

 The collections page features **sorting without reloading the page**.
-Page data from api calls is also cached to improve performance.
+Page data from the Shopify Section Rendering API is cached to improve performance when the page is sorted.
 Larger collections also feature **pagination** (check out the implementation here in the [All Sentiment collection](https://drews-flowershop.myshopify.com/collections/birthday "All Sentiment") -
 <span style="text-decoration: underline">Store Password: staylt</span> )

 <div align="center">